-PREREQUISITE: All phase two classes must be passed in clinical placement with approved preceptor.

-PREREQUISITE: CLNC 3010 (can be taken concurrently), CLNC 3020 (can be taken concurrently)
+PREREQUISITE: All phase two classes must be passed in clinical placement with approved preceptor; CLNC 3010 and CLNC 3020 can be taken concurrently

 Students perform Primary Care under Supervision with an approved preceptor providing appropriate prenatal, labor and birth, postpartum and newborn care duties and link knowledge or skills acquired in primary clinical experiences with knowledge acquired in Phase 3 didactic study, including current research in the field.
 Students evaluate learning gained from primary under supervision clinical experiences.
 Students should plan to spend a minimum of 80 hours in clinical placement during the trimester (an average of about 5.33 hours/week).
 By the end of the term you enroll in this class, you should have at least 10 primary birth numbers to be on track to complete your phase.
 This is not required but listed as information to help you decide on clinical class enrollment.
 Learning Objectives: